eMediaLab/GitTips/ReadMe.md

 **Potential Issue:**
-If you checkout a remote branch directly, you will see a 'detached HEAD' warning.
+If you checkout a remote branch directly (without the -b tag which creates your own editable version of the branch), you will see a 'detached HEAD' warning.
 This means...

 * You are now looking at the remote version of the branch (locally)
 * You are now in a "Read Only" mode